CodeYourFuture/syllabus/docs/guides/marking-guide.md

 let pocketMoney = 20;
 ```

-means that the variable ‘pocketMoney’ is being used to store how much pocket money you have.
+means that the variable `pocketMoney` is being used to store how much pocket money you have.
 Right now you have £20.

 The name given to each variable is up to the programmer, but ideally a variable name should have meaning, ie it should reflect the value that it is holding.